-Full and associate members do not pay a membership fee, but they are expected to contribute to the teaching program and Research Group meetings.
+Full and alumni members do not pay a membership fee, but they are expected to contribute to the teaching program and Research Group meetings.
 For PhD student members, a fixed sum of 1000,- euro per PhD per year will be paid by the university in question to cover expenses of participants in KLI activities.
 Payments will be calculated based on the membership on January 1st of each year.
 Additional activities outside the teaching program such as the KLI conference will be organized on a different basis; participants can be requested to pay a fee for additional activities.

 Researchers can become a full member of the KLI if they meet the following criteria:

 - The applicant has completed a Ph.D. and is currently involved in research in social psychology and its applications at one of the core universities participating in the KLI: Leiden University, Maastricht University, Tilburg University, University of Amsterdam, University of Groningen, Utrecht University, and VU University Amsterdam;

 - The applicant feels connected with the mission statement and is able and willing to contribute actively to the KLI.
 One can contribute by taking part in a committee, participating in teaching activities, and taking on other responsibilities.

 Ph.D. members follow our teaching program.
 The Research Committee evaluates each Ph.D. project in terms of the following criteria:

 - The theme or topic of the research conducted by the Ph.D. candidate fits the scientific mission of the KLI and is expected to lead to a Ph.D. thesis at one of the core universities participating in the KLI: Leiden University, Maastricht University, Tilburg University, University of Amsterdam, University of Groningen, Utrecht University, and VU University Amsterdam;

 - Arrangements for the supervision of the project should be appropriate.
 The PhD student should have at least two supervisors.
 At least one supervisor must be a full member of the KLI.